 On this front, Selz wins hands down.
 Selz provides 24/7 live chat support on all paid plans, 365 days a year.
 Where SendOwl only provides email support during office hours.

-Storage may not be something you worry about or even need to worry about, but for those of you who are selling videos, Ebooks, and other digital products, storage is something to consider.
+Storage may not be something you worry about yet, but for those of you who are selling videos, Ebooks, and other digital products, storage is something to consider.

 When it comes to SendOwl, they have limited bandwidth: